ForbesLindesay/browserify-middleware/README.md

 If `debug` is `true`, a source map will be added to the code.
 This is very useful when debugging.  `debug` is `false` in produciton.

+#### basedir

+If `debug` is `true` you can provide a `string` pathname for basedir and the paths of your files in the source-map will be displayed relative to that file.
+This is great for hiding the details of your local file system or tidying up the debugging of a large app.

 #### Others

 The remaining settings are all passed through to browserify, you should look at [the browserify readme](https://github.com/substack/node-browserify) if you want to know more: